State University of New York at Plattsburgh: Campus media

 Cardinal Points is the student-run weekly newspaper.
 In 2007, the Associated Collegiate Press named Cardinal Points as a finalist for the National Scholastic Press Association Pacemaker Award, the highest award given to college media.
 An October 2015 cover of Cardinal Points gained national attention after being accused of depicting a blackface cartoon.

 The Cardinal Yearbook is published by the Journalism department.
-Plattsburgh State also has a full color local magazine published annually, once called All Points North, renamed Do North in 2013.
+Plattsburgh State also publishes a local magazine annually, once called All Points North, renamed Do North in 2013.
 Plattsburgh State Television (PSTV) is the student run television station, and 93.9 WQKE was the student run radio station until its license was cancelled on June 2, 2022.
 The communications department also runs WARP, a radio station streaming over the cable bulletin board in the Plattsburgh area.

-Residence Hall Councils

-Organized by the Office of Campus Housing and Community Living, each residence hall has a residence hall council, each headed by a respective elected president, vice president, secretary, and representatives for each floor.
-Using a budget provided from the Hall Council Fees portion of tuition, hall council members acting as a small municipal body organize events, parties, barbecues, tournaments, and sometimes competitions or collaborations with other residence halls on campus.
-The hall council is often responsible for creating and maintaining dorm newsletters as well.

 Greek life

+There are several fraternities and sororities on campus.